There is one parent meeting offered at two different times for your convenience:

 Religious Education students in 2nd grade will utilize worksheets and workbooks to help aid in their preparation.
 These workbooks and worksheets will be used for 1st Reconciliation preparation, in class, the weeks of October 26th, November 2nd, and November 16th.
 On November 16th, all workbooks will be sent home with students, to complete the remaining pages with their parents before their chosen 1st Reconciliation date.

 This is a communal service, expect to stay for the entire hour.
 Please plan to go to confession at this service as your child is doing.
 The priests who will be there expect that its been a long time for most adults.

 Children will be expected to know how to make the Sign of the Cross and be able to recite the Act of Contrition.
-We will use the Act of Contrition on this page.
+We will use the Act of Contrition found further down on this page.

 Your child should be dressed neatly as if they were going to a special occasion.
 Boys do not have to wear jackets and ties.
 Girls do not have to wear fancy dresses.
 However, jeans, sweatshirts, T-shirts and sneakers are inappropriate.

 If you have not already supplied the parish with a copy of the child’s baptismal record, you need to provide a copy of the long form baptismal record.
 Beginning last year we asked for a copy of this record when children were registered with Religious Education for the first time.
 If you supplied it then, we don't need another copy.
 Otherwise, please contact the church where the child was baptized, including Blessed Sacrament and explain he or she is receiving First Reconciliation and ask for a copy of the record.
 For Blessed Sacrament fill out this form.

 Act of Contrition